About

 Intro About

 The DFD protects a combined city and rural district of 80 square miles servicing 6500 residents.
-Responding from 3 fire stations, utilizing 4 pumpers, 3 tenders, 3 brush rigs, 1 rescue, 1 air rig and 2 command vehicles, the department provides structural and wildland fire suppression, rescue services to the operational level, HAZMAT to the operational level, and EMS to the BLS level.
+Responding from three fire stations, utilizing four type one engines, three tenders, three brush rigs, one rescue, one air rig and two command vehicles, the department provides structural and wildland fire suppression, rescue services to the operational level, HAZMAT to the operational level, and EMS to the BLS level.

-The Main Fire Station (Station 6) is located at 500 7th Street, Dayton, Oregon, and was built in 2006 by the Fire District taking a debt services loan.
-This loan will be paid in full in 2025 by making annual payments with the district’s existing tax base and not asking for any additional funds from the taxpayers through a levy.
+The Main Fire Station (Station-6) is located at 500 7th Street, Dayton, Oregon, and was built in 2006 by the Fire District taking a debt services loan.
+This loan was paid in full on July 1, 2025, by making annual payments with the district’s existing tax base and not asking for any additional funds from the taxpayers through a bond or levy.
+Station-6 houses two type 1 fire engines, a type 1 water tender, a type 2 water tender, a type 3 brush rig, a type 6 brush rig, a rescue, an Air Rig (breathing air), and two command vehicles.

-The Grande Island Sub-Station, (Station 62) is located at 17580 SE Wallace Road, Dayton, Oregon, and houses a fire engine and a type 2 water tender.
+The Grande Island Sub-Station, (Station-62) is located at 17580 SE Wallace Road, Dayton, Oregon, and houses a type 1 fire engine and a type 2 water tender.

 History